 - discipline and grievances

-There is no specific list that sets out what religion or belief discrimination is.
+There is no list that sets out which religions or beliefs are covered.
 The law defines it as any religion, religious or philosophical belief.
 This includes all major religions, as well as less widely practised ones.